 Persistent problems with response and desire that interfere with sexual activity, pleasure, desire, and excitement for a long time are the key components.
 Experiencing a lack of arousal, having less intense, or no orgasms is also common.
 Relationship issues often occur alongside these problems, appearing either as a cause or as a result.
 Women are often ashamed about these issues, so seeking help is difficult.
 While it can be extremely frustrating in its own right, they often feel as if they are letting their partners down.

 This disorder can start right when women first become sexually active, or several years of healthy sex can pass before problems appear.
-Age is also a factor when doctors evaluate sexual desire problems, as many people tend to have a lower sex drive in their later years.
+Age is also a factor when doctors evaluate sexual desire problems.
+Many people tend to have a lower sex drive in their later years.
 However, some older people are less disturbed by this change and accept it as a natural part of aging.
 The length of a relationship matters as well, since people tend to be less sexually driven in long term relationships.

 Causes and Risk Factors